Implementing Lean Principles in Supply Chain Management

 Understanding Lean Principles

-• Value Stream: Mapping out all steps in the supply chain to identify and eliminate non-value-adding activities.
+- Value Stream: Mapping out the entire supply chain to spot and eliminate non-value-adding activities.

 Benefits of Lean Supply Chain Management